microsoft/MixedReality-UXTools-Unreal/Docs/InputSimulation.md

 1. The main input simulation actor adds two instances of the skeletal hand mesh for the left and right hand respectively.
 The mesh asset is expected to model the right hand, while the left hand mesh is mirrored on the Y axis.
-1. An animation blueprint is used to toggle between different possible hand poses, such as a default flat hand, poking with the index finger, or pinching between thumb and index finger.
+1. An animation blueprint is used to toggle between different possible hand poses, such as a default relaxed hand, poking with the index finger, or pinching between thumb and index finger.
 Changing the current pose is bound to user input, usually the left and middle mouse buttons.
 The animation blueprint handles transition and blending between poses.
 1. After the mesh animation, the input simulation actor reads the position and rotation of bones matching the relevant